Configuring Network Rules

 5. Configure the Interface Role fields (applicable only for traffic routed via Cato Cloud) as required.

-6. Click Apply.
-The panel closes and the settings are updated in the rulebase.
+6. Click Save.
+The panel closes, and the settings are updated in the rulebase.

 Setting the Routing Method for an Internet Network Rule

-• Route via - Allows you to select the egress PoP location from which the traffic will be sent to the Internet
+• Route via - Lets you select the egress PoP location from which the traffic is sent to the Internet.

 Routing Method NAT - Preserving the Source Port

-By default the when the PoP performs NAT on the Internet traffic, it modifies the source port and source IP in the IP header.
-In some cases, an application requires preserving the original source port in the IP header, for example SIP traffic.
-When you select the Preserve source port option, the PoP preserves the original source port in the translated packet's IP header.
+By default, when the PoP performs NAT on the Internet traffic, it modifies the source port and source IP in the IP header.
+In some cases, an application requires preserving the original source port in the IP header, for example, SIP traffic.
+When you select the Preserve source port option, the PoP preserves the original source port in the translated packet IP header.

 Routing_Method_Preserve_Source_Port.png